By Anna Scandella

 Implement : The feedback was pretty good, 60% of customers chose the faster delivery time and reacted positively to the prototype.
 This suggests the investment will be a good one, it will bring a significant uplift in mobile conversions.
 So, you decide to move forward with this change.
 If the results were not acceptable, it's time to take the data and feedback and go back through the process.
 Perhaps you're solving the wrong problem?
 Or you had another idea that looked promising?
 Or, you simply need to invest more time in a stronger prototype?

 It's a contrived example, but hopefully shows the process.
-Let's now look a little closer at Design Thinking.
+Let's now look a little closer at where Design Thinking, starting from its origins.

 Design Thinking is not just about achieving user-focused designs or accurate data; it is as much about the approach to solving the problem as the problem itself.
 It shifts the focus to put the end-user in the role of Expert.
 This one simple act – of prioritising users at every step of design – has a knock-on effect, as all data must be collected from users, about users, and in the context of real use cases.
 Subsequently, any artefacts you take back to users for testing will already be ticking some of their boxes.